-The sample for 2019 West Bank and Gaza ES was selected using stratified random sampling, following the methodology explained in the Sampling Note1.
+The sample for 2019 Georgia Micro-enterprise was selected using stratified random sampling, following the methodology explained in the Sampling Note1.
 Stratified random sampling2 was preferred over simple random sampling for several reasons3:

 a.
 To obtain unbiased estimates for different subdivisions of the population with some known level of precision.